2110-FTB-PT/infinite-loop/README.md

 ## Checkout
 Once the products in cart are ready to checkout, customers will be directed to fill out a form with their personal information (first name, last name, email, and address).
 Then Stripe is used to take the payment from customers.
-Once the order has been confirmed, logged-in users will be able to see their orders in My Account.
+After the payment gets processed, logged-in users will be able to see their orders under My Account.

 ## My Account